tudurom/bsc-thesis/main.typ

   + How to protect from such an attack, harnessing reproducible builds?
 ]

-To keep the scope of this work simple, yet relevant, I will consider these research questions under the assumption that the target programming language is the main language used in the development of the platform  on which it runs.
+To keep the scope of this work simple, yet relevant, I consider these research questions under the assumption that the target programming language is the main language used in the development of the platform  on which it runs.
 Such platforms, or operating systems, include FreeBSD @freebsd, OpenBSD @openbsd, and Illumos,